Spring3/website/src/content/aurelins-website/index.md

 A draft of a website, that I designed for my sister to showcase her 3d modelling portfolio.

 I also used Contentful for the first time in my project, when working on this website.

-You are able to render 3d models on the web page.
-This is able thanks to three js library that allows to render 3d models in .gltf format.

-Unfortuantely, this website was never used as my sister lost interest in 3d modelling.
-Also, all the material presented was taken from the internet just for templating and visual testing.